If your dog has never been tent camping before there are a few things that you could work on with him to make things go a bit more smoothly.

 When I first started camping with dogs, I accidentally tethered a dog with a line long enough to walk around a fire.
 The line would pass right over the fire and occasionally, if the dog stopped sit right over the fire.
 Obviously, this is bad.
 You want to dog to be tethered NEAR you so you can take him in easily if it rains or if an animal shows up, but not too close to the fire.

-If not, then enjoy your time with your dog in nature.
+Enjoy your time with your dog in nature.
 Even if it IS in your back yard.